 This is an important question to ask, and it may be different for each person.
-To make sure you are prepared for how your job could affect your government benefits, such as SSL SSDL or Medicaid, contact your Vocational Rehabilitation Counselor, a Social Sec
+To make sure you are prepared for how your job could affect your government benefits,

 What happens if I lose my job?

 If you lose or leave your job, don't give up!
 You can start the process again by contacting VRS or your case manager.
 Contact VRS at 800-545-7763 or visit www.vrs.in.gov.